Takehiro Tomiyasu: Youth

 Having previously played for Japan U14 and Japan U15, Tomiyasu was called up to the Japan U16 for the first time in March 2013 ahead of the Montaigu Tournament.
 He participated in the tournament, as the U16 side finished seventh place.
 In August 2014, Tomiyasu was called for Japan U16 ahead of the AFC U-16 Championship in Thailand.
 He made two appearances in the tournament, as Japan U16 were eliminated in the quarter–finals.

 In July 2014, Tomiyasu was called up to the Japan U17 for the first time.
 He participated in a number of matches for the side throughout 2015.

 In June 2015, Tomiyasu was called up to the Japan U18 squad for the Panda Cup.
 He played two times in the tournament, as the U18 side won the trophy, finishing first place.
-In March 2016, he was called up to the Japan U-19 squad for the first time.
-Six months later, he was ahead of the AFC U-19 Championship in Bahrain.
-He played his first match of the tournament, where he helped the U19 side win 3–0 against Yemen U19.
+In March 2016, Tomiyasu was called up to the Japan U-19 squad for the first time.
+Six months later, he was called up for the second time by the Japan U19 squad ahead of the AFC U-19 Championship in Bahrain.
+Tomiyasu played his first match of the tournament, where he helped the U19 side win 3–0 against Yemen U19.
 Tomiyasu scored his first goal of the tournament, in a 3–0 win against Qatar U19 on 20 October 2016.
 He helped the Japan U19 reached the final after beating Vietnam in the semi–final.
 Tomiyasu started in the final against Saudi Arabia U19 and played 120 minutes; which resulting Japan U19 won 5–3 on penalties.
 During the AFC U-19 Championship tournament, he helped the Japan U19 side keep all six clean sheets.